 - Los Angeles Natural History Museum is the largest natural and historical museum in the western United States, featuring a vast collection of over 35 million specimens, including renowned dinosaur halls, extensive gem and mineral collections, and immersive nature gardens that span 4.5 billion years of history.
 Read my review.

 - LACMA – As the largest art museum in the western United States, the Los Angeles County Museum of Art is a sprawling, encyclopedic institution on Wilshire Boulevard featuring over 150,000 works spanning thousands of years, iconic outdoor installations like Urban Light, and a commitment to serving Southern California’s diverse population.
 Enjoy jazz evenings at LACMA under the Urban Lights during Spring and Summer.
-The New Geffen Galleries are now open.
+The New Geffen Galleries are now open – Read my review.

 - The Broad Museum – The Broad, located in downtown Los Angeles, is a renowned contemporary art museum founded by philanthropists Eli and Edythe Broad, featuring a vast collection of postwar art and iconic installations within a distinct, honeycombed “veil-and-vault” building that offers free general admission.
 Read my review.